eobermuhlner/java-scriptengine/README.md

    * class implements `Runnable`: the `run()` method is called
    * class has exactly one `public` method with no arguments

 The script class can be arbitrarily named and may be in a named package or the default package.

+Note: The scanner that parses the script for package and class names is very simple.
+Avoid confusing it with comments that contain the keywords `package` or `public class` or comments between the keywords and the package/class names.

 ## Simple usage